-For homes that have already been wired for NextLight, but whose residents are not NextLight customers and do not qualify for the Charter Member program, LPC has developed an incentive program to allow them to quickly become part of Colorado’s first Gig City.
-These residents are invited to take part in the “Quick Start Incentive Program.”
-This program will provide incentive pricing of $59.95 for 1Gbps service.
+For homes that have already been wired for NextLight, but whose residents are not NextLight customers and do not qualify for the Charter Member program, NextLight developed an incentive program to allow them to quickly become part of Colorado’s first Gig City.
+These residents were invited to take part in the “Quick Start Incentive Program.”
+This program provided incentive pricing of $59.95 for 1Gbps service.

 The program requires customers to meet certain qualifications to qualify for, and retain, the Quick Start Incentive:

-- The Quick Start Incentive program is available to new accounts and returning customers in good standing whose homes have already been wired for fiber service.
+- The Quick Start Incentive program was available through Dec.
+31, 2021 to new accounts and returning customers in good standing whose homes have already been wired for fiber service.

-- Quick Start customers must subscribe to the 1Gbps internet service prior to Dec.
+- Quick Start customers must have subscribed to the 1Gbps internet service prior to Dec.
 31, 2021.

-- The Quick Start pricing will be ongoing so long as the customer maintains internet service with LPC without a service disconnection.
+- The Quick Start pricing will be ongoing so long as the customer maintains internet service with NextLight without a service disconnection.

 - If a customer moves within the LPC service territory, the special rate will continue to apply so long as the 1Gbps service is transferred to the new address at the time it is discontinued from the Quick Start customer’s existing address.
 If the new address is in the LPC service territory but does not yet have NextLight broadband available, the customer will be able to qualify for Charter Member status by ordering the 1Gbps service prior to the 3 month deadline at the new location.

 - NextLight reserves the right to change or modify the program qualifications, restrictions, and pricing at any time.
 Restrictions regarding abusive usage will apply at NextLight’s sole discretion.
 NextLight Gig service is non-dedicated, symmetrical bandwidth of up to 1Gbps downstream and upstream.
 Throughput levels are best-effort and not guaranteed.